lammps/lammps/doc/src/Library.rst

-   No checks are made on the arguments of the function calls of the C library interface.  *All* function arguments must be non-NULL unless *explicitly* allowed, and msut point to consistent and valid data.
+   No checks are made on the arguments of the function calls of the C library interface.  *All* function arguments must be non-NULL unless *explicitly* allowed, and must point to consistent and valid data.
 Buffers for storing returned data must be allocated to a suitable size.
    Passing invalid or unsuitable information will likely cause crashes or corrupt data.